GideonLeGrange/panstamp-tools/README.md

 ## Versions

-**The current stable version is 1.0**
+**The current stable version is 1.0.2**

-This is the first proper release of the application.
+Version 1.0.2 brings in some important serial modem IO bug fixes from the [panstamp-java library](https://github.com/GideonLeGrange/panstamp-java).

 ## Getting and running the application